IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 ```

 :::note
+Bear in mind the following differences between environments:
-Tokens from the UID2 integration environment are not valid for passing to the bid stream.
-For the integration environment, you will have different subscription ID and public key values.
+- Tokens from the UID2 integration environment are not valid for passing to the bid stream.
+- Subscription ID and public key values are environment-specific.
+You must request them for each environment separately.
+Be sure to use the correct credentials for each environment.
 :::

 ### Optional: Reduce Latency by Setting the API Base URL for the Production Environment

-By default, in the production environment, the UID2 Mobile SDKs make API calls to a UID2 server in the USA.
+By default, in the production environment, the UID2 mobile SDKs make API calls to a UID2 server in the USA.
 Depending on where your users are based, you might consider choosing a server closer to your users to reduce latency.

-For example, a publisher in Singapore can set the server URL to https://sg.prod.uidapi.com .
+For example, a publisher in Singapore can set the base URL to `https://sg.prod.uidapi.com`.
 This is still the UID2 production environment, but the servers are in Singapore.

-For the list of possible base URLs, see [Environments](../getting-started/gs-environments.md).
+For the list of valid base URLs, see [Environments](../getting-started/gs-environments.md).

-A publisher can also set the base URL to [https://global.prod.uidapi.com](https://global.prod.uidapi.com).
+You can also set the base URL to `https://global.prod.uidapi.com`.
 This URL directs readers to a region geographically close to them, which is ideal if your audience is geographically distributed.

 To specify a different UID2 server, you can change it in the init call, as shown in the following examples.